 APTE

 APTE Innovation Spaces is an initiative promoted by the Association of Science and Technology Parks (APTE) aimed at making visible and promoting the capabilities and opportunities offered by the innovation spaces located in the member parks of the association.
 The main objective of this project is to inform researchers, companies, civil society and public administration about ICTS, infrastructures dedicated to innovation and living labs, highlighting their importance as drivers of scientific and technological development in Spain.

-The initiative is articulated through the collaboration of 15 science and technology parks distributed in 10 autonomous communities, which will showcase 35 innovative spaces, ensuring wide coverage and impact nationwide.
-These parks will open their doors on November 7 and 8, organizing guided tours of selected infrastructures, thus providing a platform for the public to learn first-hand about the facilities and the opportunities they offer.
+The initiative is coordinated through the collaboration of 16 science and technology parks distributed across 10 autonomous communities, which will showcase 31 innovative spaces, ensuring broad coverage and impact at the national level.
+These parks will open their doors on November 13 and 14, organizing guided tours of various selected infrastructures, thus providing a platform for the public to see firsthand the facilities and opportunities they offer.

+APTE